leodutra/web-commons/README.md

 #web-commons

-Collection of useful JavaScript snippets, integrated in one open source lib.
+Collection of useful JavaScript snippets, packaged in one open source lib.

 *jQuery 1.5+ required (1.9+ recommended)*